kaiachain/kaia/kaiax/valset/README.md

 * RoundRobin or Sticky: a proposer is picked from Council(N)
 * weighted-random and randao is activated: a proposer is picked from Committee(N)
 * weighted-random and randao is not activated: a proposer is picked from proposers(pUpdateBlock)

+### Proposer selection logic
+- If Genesis Block(N is 0), a proposer is the first element of the GenesisCouncil.
+- If policy is round-robin, proposer is selected as the next validator in the council list, based on the index (prevAuthorIdx + round).
+- If policy is sticky, proposer remains the same as long as the round changes.
+If round changes, proposer is selected as the next validator in the council list.
+- If policy is weighted-random and randao hardfork is not activated, proposer is selected from the Proposers(proposerUpdateBlock), based on the index ((N + round - proposerUpdateBlock) % len(proposers)).
+  - proposerUpdateBlock = blockNum - (blockNum % `EffectiveParamSet(N).proposerUpdateInterval`)
+- If policy is weighted-random and randao hardfork is activated, proposer is selected as the Round'th validator in the RandaoCommittee.

 Next are the examples of the proposer selection logic per policies:
 <details>